 The content we made was engaged with and shared at home and abroad.
 During Easter week, the hashtag #Ireland2016 trended outside of Ireland.
 While Twitter users here registered more than half a million tweets about the centenary.
-Facebook’s organic reach hit numbers of 300k and there were almost one and half a million visits to Ireland.ie.
+Facebook’s organic reach hit numbers of 300k and there were almost one and half a million visits to (what was then) Ireland.ie.

 But beyond facts and figures, the Ireland 2016 Programme injected a sense of pride into our country, a curiosity into our yesteryear and reinforced a belief that our culture really is our currency.